pandosme/timelapse-server/README.md

 Timelapse-Server
 ================

-Collects images from Axis cameras and stores them in directories and users can generate MP4 video at user-configurable fram rates.
+Collects images from Axis cameras and stores them in directories so user can generate and play MP4 video at configurable fram rates.

 Common use cases:
 * Construction site progress.
 Typically capturing one image every day at sun noon.